daviseford/aos-reminders/README.md

 [https://discord.gg/2nt9Fxp](https://discord.gg/2nt9Fxp)

+## THIS REPOSITORY IS LOOKING FOR A NEW MAINTAINER!

 ## How to Contribute

 If you want to add an army or edit an existing army, please do so!
 Use the `src/factions/sample/` folder as a reference for how things are added!